nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation
 The fish sorting feature leverages `SortedList` functionality of Javafx.
-By creating custom comparators to compare fish attributes, we are able to make a `SortedList` sort its list by the specified order.
+By creating custom comparators to compare fish attributes, we are able to use a `SortedList` to sort its list by the specified order.
 Specifically, it currently sorts by the five compulsory fields of a fish:

 * Name